mjpernot/mysql-binlog/README.md

 # Classification (U)

 # Description:
-  This program is used to maintain binary logs in a MySQL database to include flushing, backing up, and purging logs.
+  Program is used to maintain binary logs in a MySQL database to include flushing, backing up, and purging logs.

 ###  This README file is broken down into the following sections: